scality/bert-e/bert_e/docs/USER_DOC.md

 Bert-E will proceed in taking the pull request forward by merging it into the queue branches.

-Each development/x.y branch will have it's according `q/x.y` branch, and each pr in the queue will also have it's according `q/$PR_ID/x.y/$BRANCH_NAME`
+Each development/x.y branch will have its according `q/x.y` branch, and each PR in the queue will also have its according `q/$PR_ID/x.y/$BRANCH_NAME` branch.

 For a PR that is in the queue to be merged into the development branch, a green build is required.
-Depending on the state of the queue or how many branch there is, the green build can be located at different places (refer to the scenarios for more information).
+Depending on the state of the queue or how many branches there are, the green build can be located at different places (refer to the scenarios for more information).

 Multiple PRs can be stacked into the queue and